By 2500 B.C.E. an ancient people dwelt in the northern parts of Mesopotamia.

 "Sin-balti, a Habiru woman, made hersself enter as a maid-servant into the house of Tehiptilla.
 If Sin-balti should infringe the agreement and go into another house Tehiptilla may put out both eyes of Sin-balti and sell her for a price."

 Slaves found attempting to break service conditions were blinded, then sold.
-Of course, nobody wants a blind slave, thus, the terms were meant to prevent such actions.
+Of course, the market for a blind slave was not favorable, thus, the terms were meant to prevent such actions.

 Though this was more than likely improbable for Mar-Ishtar, it nonetheless was an option out of the agreement.
-Thus, these contracts were not slavery contracts, in the sense of permanent enslavement.
+Thus, these contracts were not slavery contracts, in the sense of permanent enslavement, but in some cases temporary contracts.
+Or, at least contracts with stipulations included to sever the agreement if certain conditions or price is met.

 These contracts were indeed labor contracts.
 Service was rendered, and in many documents, called for the provision of food, shelter, and clothing upon entrance into such services.

-Apparently, some of the Habiru groups had fallen on especially hard times, and it became necessary to become as domestic mercenaries, selling their services for food, shelter, and clothing.
+Apparently, some of the Habiru groups had fallen on especially hard times and it became necessary seek employment as domestic mercenaries, selling their services for food, shelter, and clothing.

 It is clear the Hurrians treat the Habiru separately from slaves.
 They are not perceived in a negative way by the Nuzi texts whatsoever.
 This would seem to fit the trend of displaced people attempting to make a living by any means necessary, in order to establish themselves back into society.